 We may also ask your permission to take additional samples of blood at future times (up to 75 ml each time, the equivalent of around 15 teaspoons).
-These subsequent samples would be at approximately 12-24 monthly intervals.
+These subsequent samples would be collected every 3-24 months.
 The samples will be used to identify not only which genes and other biological markers are expressed in blood, but more specifically those that are altered in patients as their condition changes over time.
 These changes will allow us to understand basic biochemical changes of the disease over time.

 Blood samples may be taken at the John Radcliffe Hospital or at the Oxford Centre for Human Brain Activity (OHBA).
-If it is not feasible for you to travel to Oxford, we may be able to arrange for a researcher to visit you in your home and take a blood sample there.
+If we are visiting your home in order to take a blood sample from your friend or family member, we may be able to arrange to take your blood sample at the same time.